andreondra/homeassistant-zodiac-tri-expert/README.md

-# Zodiac Tri Expert control
+# Zodiac Tri Expert for Home Assistant
 This repository contains Python module for integrating Zodiac Tri Expert SWGs to the Home Assistant via MQTT.

 ## Usage